-- 1 Frame may be original factory equipment, altered or modified at the owner's discretion, or of tubular type frame construction.
-All butt welds must have visible reinforcement, and no grinding or filling of welds is permitted. - 2 It is not permitted to use the engine as a stressed member of the frame.
+Frame may be original factory equipment, altered or modified at the owner's discretion, or of tubular type frame construction.
+All butt welds must have visible reinforcement, and no grinding or filling of welds is permitted.

-- 1 Are not compulsory, but if fitted must be constructed of material with no sharp edges, and must be securely fitted to the machine. - 2 If a stock front mudguard is removed, and an aftermarket item used, a fork brace of adequate dimensions must be fitted on machines weighing 205kg and over.
+- Are not compulsory, but if fitted must be constructed of material with no sharp edges, and must be securely fitted to the machine. - 2.
+If a stock front mudguard is removed, and an aftermarket item used, a fork brace of adequate dimensions must be fitted on machines weighing 205kg and over.